All Episodes

 And that is where their real anger and angst comes as it relates to Bill Barr.

-And Barr takes them to sh rip them to shreds because they all went along with the mob and the media with lies, distortions, misinformation, pro Russian propaganda, all of it because they had a political agenda that they all share.
+And Barr takes them to rip them to shreds because they all went along with the mob and the media with lies, distortions, misinformation, Russian propaganda, all of it because they had a political agenda that they all share.

 Smears, sly, libel, slander, you name it, all involved.

-They conspiracy theories and a hoax.
+Conspiracy theories and a hoax.

-It was an attempted coup, is what it was.
+It was an attempted coup is what it was.

 Barr condemning the grave abuses.